$LS$-category of moment-angle manifolds and higher order Massey products: Moment-Angle Complexes

 where the $I_i$'s are mutually disjoint.

-\subsection{A Necessary Condition}
+\subsection{A necessary condition}

+The Hochster theorem lets us make statements about general bounds on the category $\cat(\zk)$ in terms of combinatorics and topology of $K$ and its full subcomplexes.
 Suppose $\cat(\zk)\leq \ell-1$, so cup products of length $l$ vanish in $H^+(\zk)$.
 Then in light of the Hochster theorem, the inclusions $\iota_{I_1,\ldots,I_\ell}$ must induce trivial maps on cohomology.
-In fact, their suspensions must be nullhomotopic by the following argument.
+In fact, their suspensions must be nullhomotopic.